The Science of Super Bowl Spending — and ID Theft

 This is because the numbers that NFL, and non-NFL economists come up with differ rather profoundly.
-The Arizona Super Bowl Host Committee’s own study, based on the previous hosting of the 2008 championship, estimated that the big Bowl “brought in about $500 million to the city…by considering car and hotel room rentals as well as number of people travelling to the contest by plane, among other variables.”
+The Arizona Super Bowl Host Committee’s own study, based on the previous hosting of the 2008 championship, estimated that the big Bowl “brought in about $500 million to the city…by considering car and hotel room rentals as well as the number of people traveling to the contest by plane, among other variables.”

-On the wildly differing other hand, however, “Victor Matheson, a College of the Holy Cross economist who focuses on sports economics, said non-NFL economists estimate this Super Bowl’s economic impact to be around $30 million..the disparity between both estimates consists of several factors.
+On the wildly differing other hand, however, “Victor Matheson, a College of the Holy Cross economist who focuses on sports economics, said non-NFL economists estimate this Super Bowl’s economic impact to be around $30 million…the disparity between both estimates consists of several factors.
 Non-NFL economists do not take into account local spending when calculating the event’s economic impact on the host city because they say local spending would have been there anyway.”

 According to Matheson and others, it will be at least 30 days before we know the true scope of the Super Bowl’s largesse for its host city.
 The article does point that unlike Olympic hosting, however, NFL Championship host cities at least use venues — football stadiums — that can easily be used again when the event is over.

 Yet, other science reported this week demonstrates that whether you travel or stay local for the Super Bowl or any other event, your identity can be easily hacked if you’re not careful with your personal information.

 MIT Study on Data Vulnerability